chikakorooney/chikakorooney-udacity-ML_with_Python-projects-Use_a_Pre-trained_Image_Classifier_to_Identify_Dog_Bre/README.md

 uploaded_images folder > if you wanted to test your own, to upload photos here

+alexnet_pet-images.txt
+vgg_pet-images.txt
+resnet_pet-images.txt
+> theese are the output statistics from running respective models on images in pet_images folder

+resnet_uploaded-images.txt
+vgg_uploaded-images.txt
+alexnet_uploaded-images.txt
-files ending in .txt > theese are the output statistics from running respective models
+> theese are the output statistics from running respective models on images in uploaded_images folder

 files ending in .sh > batch files to run the test for three models at the same time